 - The Bunion hallux valgus deformity Number One

 - When is surgery indicated for the bunion?

 - Hallux Valgus is known as a bunion

 - What do you really need to know after bunion surgery?

 The Go to Book you can trust

-If you want more details about the after-effects of surgery on your bunion read these true-life journey stories, as well as the risks behind the scenes.
+If you want more details about the after-effects of surgery on your bunion, read these true-life journey stories and the risks behind the scenes.
 Read the website review (click here)

 Thanks for reading ‘Bunion surgery the best age?’ by David R Tollafield